jasonsychau/shufflestack/README.md

 ## Notes

+Try to not set styles for these:

-Don't over-write width, position, boxSizing, transform, zIndex for item styles
+width, position, boxSizing, transform, zIndex for item styles

-Don't over-write position, overflowY for list styles
+position, overflowY for list styles

+They are important to the functioning of the list.